So you want to sell your photography do you?

 5. There Is A Fine Line Between Real And Perceived Value.

 As an artist is is your number one job to figure out the difference between the two, decide which is most important to your customers and why and then deliver on time, every time, hot and fresh.
-Now go order a pizza for dinner and sign up for my Business Of Nature Photography Workshop if you need some help figuring this all out.
+Now go order a pizza for dinner and sign up for my Business Mentoring Program if you need some help figuring this all out.

 6. Worthless Now, Worthless Later.